[Much of my site will be useless to you if you've got the images turned off!]

 p183 But to tell the story of the remainder of these convert sons of West Point we would need twice the space that we have to give to this article, so we will refer to them simply by name.

-The class of 1846 graduated Major-General Indicates a West Point graduate and gives his Class.John Gray Foster and General Indicates a West Point graduate and gives his Class.Samuel D. Sturgis, two men whose names are written indelibly across the pages of the history of the Civil War, and who were also to find their way into the Church of their God.
+The class of 1846 graduated Major-General Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.John Gray Foster and General Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.Samuel D. Sturgis, two men whose names are written indelibly across the pages of the history of the Civil War, and who were also to find their way into the Church of their God.

 These names are taken at random and the writer does not claim to have given a complete list of the men connected with West Point who have become Catholics.
 He has, however, tried to be as accurate in his statements as reference to authorities bearing on the Academy could make them.